smores1337/C-typeshi/README.md

-# "This repository contains the project we worked on during my freshman year using C sharp."
+# This repository contains the project we worked on during my freshman year using C sharp."